 The Components of the Aggregate of Other Affecting Variables

-The fourth aggregate is the largest collection of items, and I call it the aggregate of other affecting variables.
+The fourth aggregate, the aggregate of other affecting variables, is the largest collection of items.
 “Variable” means that it changes, and “affecting” means that it affects our experience.
-And this contains all changing phenomena that are not included in the other aggregates.
-It’s the aggregate of everything else.
-This is where all the emotions are found, the positive ones and the negative ones, and all the various mental factors that help us to do things, like attention, concentration and interest.
-All these various types of what we call mental factors.
-They contribute to or qualify when we see a sight or hear a sound, and so on.
-Also what is included here are factors that change from moment to moment and which are not forms of physical phenomena and not ways of being aware of something, like, for instance, things like time, location, change, age – these sorts of more abstract things.
+This grouping contains all changing phenomena that are not included in the other aggregates.
+It’s the aggregate of everything else, where all positive and negative emotions are found and all the various mental factors like attention, concentration and interest.
+Mental factors contribute to or qualify what we see, hear, and otherwise experience.
+Also, included here are factors that change from moment to moment but are not forms of physical phenomena or ways of being aware of something – for instance, time, location, change, age and, most importantly, the conventional self, “me.”

 The Five Ever-Functioning Mental Factors